Dr Christopher Thorpe

 Historical cultural sociology – particularly in the area of discursive representations and appropriations of Italy, Italian society and culture, and the Italian people

 Deviance – symbolic and cultural dimensions

 Social work, social theory and sociology – applications and appropriations of sociological and social theory for and within social work

 My work explores issues and debates situated at the historical cultural sociology/ sociology of culture interface.
 I am particularly interested in the subjects of cultural representation, appropriation and the 'autonomy of culture' debate.
-My work explores these problematics and themes from a multi-disciplinary perspective, drawing on historical forms of 'data' spanning comparative English literature, social and cultural history, travel studies and other disciplines as they relate to the subject of discursive representations of Italy, Italian culture and the Italians in England and later Britain during the period spanning approximately the English Renaissance to the present day.
+My work explores these problematics and themes from a multi-disciplinary perspective, drawing on historical forms of 'data' spanning comparative English literature, social and cultural history, travel studies and other disciplines as they relate to the subject of discursive representations of Italy and appropriations of Italian culture, in England and later Britain during the period spanning approximately the English Renaissance to the present day.